mdkmk/socktalk/README.md

-# socktalk - A Robust Socket-based AI Chat Server and Multi-user Chat Client
+# socktalk - A Socket-based AI Chat Server and Multi-user Chat Client

 **socktalk** is a sophisticated chat server framework developed using Python's socket programming.
 It facilitates real-time, multi-user interactions and integrates with OpenAI's GPT models to offer an AI-driven chatting experience.
-This makes it suitable for both educational purposes and practical applications.

 ## Features
 - **Multi-User Support**: Manages multiple connections simultaneously to support extensive user interactions.